Aminoglycosides

 This section has been translated automatically.

-Aminoglycosides are transported through the bacterial cytoplasmic membrane by a secondary active transporter.
-They inhibit bacterial protein synthesis by binding with high affinity to the 30-S subunit of bacterial ribosomes with subsequent translation disruption.
-The pathological proteins resulting from reading errors lead to membrane disorders of the bacteria and ultimately cause bactericidal activity in the proliferation and dormant stages of Gram-positive and Gram-negative bacteria.
+Aminoglycosides are taken up through the bacterial cytoplasmic membrane via a secondary active transport mechanism.
+They inhibit bacterial protein synthesis by binding with high affinity to the 30S subunit of bacterial ribosomes, thereby interfering with translation.
+The defective proteins synthesized as a result of reading errors lead to damage to the bacterial cell membrane and ultimately cause the bactericidal effect - both in the proliferation and resting stages of gram-positive and gram-negative germs.

-Bactericidal activity increases depending on concentration.
-It is recommended to achieve the highest possible peak concentrations by applying the dose once a day in the morning.
-This also reduces the toxicity of the drugs.
+The bactericidal effect increases depending on the concentration.
+It is advisable to achieve the highest possible peak concentrations by applying the dose once in the morning.
+This also reduces the toxicity of the active substance.

 Spectrum of action